-In Short:– Swirling helps release aromatics in young and older wines.– Be careful not to swirl too much!
+In short we swirl wine because swirling helps release aromatics in young and older wines.
+However, it’s important that you don’t swirl too much!

 Some people swirl continuously and unknowingly swirl their wine too much.
 If you continuously swirl your wine, you may be accidentally over-exposing it to oxygen, and as a result, the wine’s aromas will disappear more quickly and “age” faster in your glass.

 A fun thing to try as you sip on a glass – notice how it changes from the first sip to the last – especially if you are patient enough to sip it over a 20-30 minute period.